 Moms Clean Air Force New Mexico Supermoms Tahirih Garcia, Caitlin Padilla, and Sarah Shaw hosted house parties in Albuquerque.

 Members of Moms Clean Air Force New Mexico testified at an oil and gas hearing in Santa Fe.

 Moms Clean Air Force New Mexico participated in New Mexico Environment Day at the New Mexico State Capitol.

-Field organizer, Celerah Hewes provided testimony in support of the VW settlement Electric School Bus Memorial proposed by Conservation Voters and Junto: Our Land Our Water.
+Field Organizer Celerah Hewes provided testimony in support of the Volkswagen settlement Electric School Bus Memorial proposed by Conservation Voters and Junto: Our Land Our Water.

 Moms Clean Air Force New Mexico hosted a Legislative Action Day in Santa Fe.

 Moms Clean Air Force New Mexico hosted State of the Union house parties in Albuquerque and Santa Fe.